-Stand up Paddleboard Care Instructions
+Stand up Paddleboard Care

 The regulation of the internal air pressure on a Stand up Paddleboard is very important as it allows the core of the board to breathe.
 If you don’t have a vent then your board is sure to have problems either in de-laminating or internal damage from water on the core.

-It is very important to respect your CMP board, the sun can be the most damaging element.
+It is very important to respect your paddleboard, the sun can be the most damaging element.
 So protecting your board can ensure you will get a lifetime of paddling from your board.
 Using your board all day in the sun is fine, but then leaving it on the beach for a few hours afterwards in the heat is a problem.
 It is best to keep your board in the shade when not in use.

 Why is the Sun so damaging?
 The internal component of your CMP board is foam which is made up of gas and air.
 When the gas is heated by the sun the nature of this is that it expands causing a pressure build up in the core of the board.
-In short terms if there is a large buildup of pressure then this can expand the core and cause the outer layer being the fibreglass shell to break from the core.
+In short terms if there is a large build-up of pressure then this can expand the core and cause the outer layer being the fibreglass shell to break from the core.
 This is what is known as delamination and is evident in boards that have air bubbles.

 DINGS IN YOUR BOARD

-A ding is a crack or depression in your board.
+A ding can be a crack or depression in your board.
 There are a few types of dings that can occur while you are using your SUP.
 Some will not harm your board and are more cosmetic and others can cause serious harm to your board.
 Minor dings or scratches you can often repair yourself but big gauges in your board may require a professional to repair.

 A depression in your board can be caused by regular use and often is not that harmful to your board.
 It is important just to try and handle your board with care and try and avoid running into hard surfaces at speed.